 Underlying zoning is the zoning district which exists on the property to which an overlay district has been applied.

-Resolution No. 12747 Exhibit A Page 30 of 117 Undisturbed land shall mean any area of land in its existing natural condition.
+Undisturbed land shall mean any area of land in its existing natural condition.

 University or college shall mean an educational institution offering academic courses and awarding baccalaureate or higher degrees.